 A brief introduction to our Vagus Nerve, Polyvagal Theory and how our nervous system impacts our ability to connect with and engage our innate creativity.

 A deep(ish) dive into the science that shows our limitless capacity for creativity and how our culture teaches us the exact opposite.

-Week 3: Creativity and Magic
+Week 3: Creativity and Mystery

 Science doesn't have all the answers.
 This week is an exploration of curiosity, collaboration, improvisation, and intuition.